 Organic wine comes from organically managed vineyards, without synthetic fertilisers, pesticides, herbicides or fungicides.
 The soils in these vineyards are not degraded through continuous cultivation, retaining natural health and providing longer term sustainability.

-Sulphur dioxide (SO2) additions to wine are poorly understood by consumers.
+Winemaking inputs are also managed according to Australian Organic Standards.
+As part of this process sulphur dioxide (SO2) additions are made to juices and wines.
 Other than the fact that this compound is naturally produced in fermentation, it is used by winemakers because a relatively small addition makes such a significant difference to slow spoilage of wine in the winery and in the bottle.
 Excessive use is very undesirable however.
 Organic wine aims at keeping SO2 levels to a minimum.

 Higher levels of SO2 are used in white wines, but a little known fact is that any wine and whites in particular can benefit by being decantered shortly before consumption.